04 November 2020

 It’s a study in character, and also revealing about attitudes.
 I hadn’t realised that, even in the late 1950s, it was difficult for women to be published.
 Those early scenes are very well done, contrasting with the later ones.
 Of course even the modern ones seem a bit dated; the cars are old-fashioned, and people still used telephones with wires rather than mobile phones.
 But for those touches, however, the story could almost have been current.

-And while Jonathan Price is good, and Max Irons as the moody, often angry David is also good, it’s Glenn Close, as the eponymous wife, who steals the show.
+And while Jonathan Pryce is good, and Max Irons as the moody, often angry David is also good, it’s Glenn Close, as the eponymous wife, who steals the show.
 She’s elegant, organised and a peacekeeper, staying with a rather unlikeable husband.
 At least, until things come to a head in Stockholm.
 I believed in her, totally.
-The actress was 70 when this film was made, but looked no more than about 50.
+The actress was 70 when this film was made, but looks no more than about 50.

-There’s some mild humour in the film; we smiled a few times, and it was good to have a little light-heartedness in what was overall a surprisingly intense and moving story.
+There’s some mild humour in the film.
+We smiled a few times, and it was good to have a little light-heartedness in what was overall a surprisingly intense and moving story.

 Very highly recommended.